 A: Sure.
 First, I’d appreciate it if you filled out this Tesla Autopilot survey.
 Second, to learn more about the data in the study see this page.
 Third, to let us know you’re interested go to this page.

 The important takeaway here is not the future but the present as captured by the data that represents what has already been achieved.
-Tesla has put over 310K Autopilot-enabled Tesla vehicles in the hands of consumers, and that to me provides a powerful opportunity to study and understand how AI can help save lives through successful, long-term human-robot interaction, communication, and collaboration.
+Tesla has put over 394K Autopilot-capable Tesla vehicles in the hands of consumers, and that to me provides a powerful opportunity to study and understand how AI can help save lives through successful, long-term human-robot interaction, communication, and collaboration.

 That’s exactly what we’re doing with MIT-AVT study.
 The fundamentals of human-robot interaction with Autopilot we’re observing are fascinating.
 As a closing request for aiding our research: if you’re an owner of a Tesla or know someone who is, please consider taking/sharing our detailed survey on Autopilot.